kevingreek/CSTRANSPORT/README.md

 # CSTRANSPORT
-Transport module for network sync
+Transport module for database synchronization and messaging